 In each case, an Open Team or at least one Open Pair must participate in the Games in order to be eligible for the Bermuda Bowl and a Women’s Team or at least one Women’s Pair must participate to be eligible for the Venice Cup.
 There is no such criteria for the d’Orsi Seniors Bowl.

 The regulation regarding the age of players in Youth events was definitively adopted in San Paolo 2009 and confirmed in Philadelphia 2010 by the Executive Council, and has been in force since January 1st 2011.

-As stated in section 4.2 of the Eligibility Code, “players competing in Junior and Girls events must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take place.
+As stated in section 4.2 of the Eligibility Code, “players competing in Under 26 Men and Women events must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take place.
 In the case of special events (e.g. for younger players or University events) the Supplementary Conditions of Contest shall detail the age requirements.
-Players competing in Youngster events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place.
-Players in the Kids events must not have achieved their 15th birthday by 31st December of the year prior to the year in which the competition is to take place.”
+Players competing in Under 21 events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place.
+Players in Under 16 events must not have achieved their 15th birthday by 31st December of the year prior to the year in which the competition is to take place.”

 In order to participate in WBF Senior Championships and events, players must reach the age of 65** during the calendar year of the event in question.
 But see the timescale below for the implementation of this revised regulation:

 ** 19 August 2017 : The WBF Executive Council decided to raise the age requirement for Senior players to 65 over the next 8 years in accordance with the following schedule:

 - Thus from 1st January 2018, a Senior player must be aged 61 in the year of the Championship in which he is going to play

 - On 1st January 2020 this will be raised to 62 years of age